 - Do they blame their ex-partner for the breakup?

 - Do they want to get involved too quickly?

 - Do they use substances as a way to cope or relieve stress?

-- Do they seem to have good relationships with family or friends?
+- Do have good relationships with family and friends?

 - Are they trying to control you in any way?